topearebi/aroamjti/README.md

 - **Works** — a Jekyll *collection* (`_works/`) for long-form standalone compositions that should be read whole, kept out of the post feed.
 The index sorts by an `order` field, so adding a work is dropping in a file.
+  Each work sets a `format:` field that picks its rendering (parallel to a post's `type:`):
+  - `format: poetry` — simple left-aligned verse.
+Same CSS as a post's `type: poetry`; use for a plain poem (e.g. *Contrition*).
+Single line breaks are kept; a blank line starts a new stanza.
+  - `format: verse` — composed/sectioned verse: centered, with
+    `<section class="work-section">` blocks, optional
+    `<p class="work-label">` framing, and interleaved `<figure class="work-figure">` artwork.
+Use for richer illustrated works (e.g. *10000 Days of the Sun*).
+  - `format: prose` — normal paragraphs (the default).

-  Works can be prose or verse and can interleave images; long image-based works are transcribed to real text on-site with the original offered as a downloadable file (portability + accessibility without losing the artifact).
+  Long image-based works are transcribed to real text on-site with the original offered as a downloadable file (portability + accessibility without losing the artifact). **A new format is a CSS rule for `.work-body--FORMAT`, never a new template** — the same adaptive-template principle as posts.

 ---